Justdial: Products and services

-Justdial's service is a database of business listings that users can either access by phone or online.
+Justdial's service is a database of business listings that users can access by phone or online.
 The company also operates "Justdial Social", a service that aggregates content from social media websites, TV broadcast, news, and other sources; and "Search Plus Service", a service that manages online transactions via the web and mobile apps.

-Security Flaws
+Security flaws

-On 10 October 2019, Indian-based independent security researcher Ehraz Ahmed detected a major security flaw in eleadmarket’s Register API.
+On 10 October 2019, Indian-based independent security researcher Ehraz Ahmed detected a major security flaw in eleadmarket's Register API.
 The flaw allowed competent hackers to log into any eleadmarket account by simply placing the phone number in the username parameter.
-By doing so, this granted the hacker access to any person’s Justdial account.
-This vulnerability puts the user’s personal data at risk, but also compromises the user’s social profile since the hacker could use the system ID generated by exploiting the flaw to access the JustDial Pay account, and post on the user’s social profile.

-eleadmarket acknowledged that there was a bug in one of its API.
+By doing so, this granted the hacker access to any person's Justdial account.
+This vulnerability puts the user's personal data at risk, but also compromises the user's social profile since the hacker could use the system ID generated by exploiting the flaw to access the JustDial Pay account, and post on the user's social profile.
+Justdial acknowledged that there was a bug in one of its API.
 There was no loss of any data or financial loss reported.